CMMC POAMs: Guidelines and Limitations

 A POA&M is a document that identifies tasks an organization must accomplish to resolve security weaknesses.
 This document details the resources required to accomplish elements of the plan, any milestones for meeting the tasks, and scheduled completion dates, among other information.

 Previously, the Department of Defense (DoD) did not allow organizations to use a Plan of Action and Milestones during the CMMC compliance process.
-However, under CMMC 2.0, contractors meeting most of the controls laid out by NIST SP 800-171 can use time-limited POA&Ms to maintain contracts and, upon resolving those POA&Ms, achieve full CMMC compliance at level 2 or level 3.
+However, under CMMC 2.0, contractors meeting most of the controls laid out by NIST SP 800-171 can use time-limited POA&Ms to maintain contracts.
+Under the Final Rule, contractors that meet strict eligibility criteria may use time-limited POA&Ms for certain non-critical controls, achieve full CMMC compliance at level 2 or level 3.
 This contingency plan ensures organizations have time to implement CMMC 2.0 requirements and correct cybersecurity vulnerabilities without losing valuable contracts.

 How POA&Ms Impact the CMMC 2.0 Assessment Process